Dherse/masterproef/content/2_ecosystem.typ

 As previously mentioned, most code editors also provide features aimed at software development.
 Features such as syntax highlighting: which provides the user with visual cues about the structure of the code, code completion: which suggest possible completions for the code the user is currently writing, and code navigation: allows the user to jump to the definition or user of a function, variable, or type.
 These features help the user be more productive and navigate codebases more easily.

 In general, it is not the responsibility of the programming language to make a code editor available.
-Fully features programming editors are generally called @ide[s].
+Fully featured programming editors are generally called @ide[s].
 Indeed, most users have a preferred choice of editor with the most popular being _Visual Studio Code_, _Visual Studio_ -- both from _Microsoft_ -- and _IntelliJ_ -- a _Java_-centric @ide from _JetBrains_ @stackoverflow_survey.
 Additionally, most editors have support for more than one language, either officially or through community maintained plugins -- additional software that extends the functionality of the editor.

 When creating a new language, effort should therefore not go towards creating a new editor as much as supporting existing editors.
 This is usually done by creating plugins for common editors, however this approach leads to repetition has editors use different language for plugin development.
 Over the past few years, a new standard, @lsp, has established itself as a de-facto standard for editor support @kjaer_rask_specification_2021.
 Allowing language creators to provide an @lsp implementation and small wrapper plugins for multiple editors greatly reducing the effort required to support multiple editors. @lsp was originally introduced by _Microsoft_ for _Visual Studio Code_, but has since been adopted by most editors @kjaer_rask_specification_2021.